Prince Dhirendra of Nepal: Marriages and family

-In the 1980s, he divorced his first wife.
+The couple did not get along.
+He and Prekshya separated when he renounced the style of Royal Highness, which Prekshya did not.
+Dhirendra went to live in London with an English woman who became his partner.

 Death

-Dhirendra was killed in the palace massacre at Narayanhiti Royal Palace, during one of his rare visits to the country.
+Dhirendra was killed in the June 1, 2001 royal massacre at Narayanhiti Royal Palace, during one of his rare visits to the country.
 He was due to regain his title and place in the line of succession.